 Academic Transformation FAQs

 Changes of this magnitude understandably bring a range of emotions and questions.
-There is much work to be done to collaboratively design the implementation of Drexel’s academic transformation.
+There is much work to be done to collaboratively implement Drexel’s Academic Transformation.

-The following frequently asked questions (FAQs) have been compiled to answer some common questions about Drexel’s academic transformation.
+The following frequently asked questions (FAQs) have been compiled to address common questions about Drexel’s Academic Transformation.
 This list will continue to evolve as the work progresses.

 Frequently Asked Questions